JTorralba-CS/NETTAP/README.md

 What does TCPF do?

 This utility is used as a troubleshooting tool to review and analyze what data is being passed between TCP systems.
 It captures the data from source TCP system, stores the data to a log file (TCP_Raw.txt), then relays the data to the destination TCP system.
-(HEARTBEATs are managed between source and destination TCP system.)

-What does the "CCC" optional parameter do?
+What does the "CCC" feature process do?

 ESRI GeoEvent service was built for modern data communication.
-It has no native support for legacy serial data communication over TCP.
-With the "CCC" option, the utility has been modified to adopt to the inconsistent ANIALI data coming from the vendors.
-Basically, it takes the raw ANIALI data from the vendors (CARRIERS/PROVIDERS, INTRADO, CENTRAL SQAURE, etc.) and makes it clean before the GeoEvent server can digest the ANIALI data for plotting on a map.
+It has no native support for legacy serial data communication over TCP that utilizes the STC & ETX ASCII control codes.
+With the "CCC" feature, the utility has been modified to adopt to the inconsistent ANIALI data coming from the vendors.
+Basically, it takes the raw ANIALI data and makes it clean before the GeoEvent server can digest the ANIALI data for plotting on a map.

-When "CCC" is enabled, the utility performs the following:
+When STX ASCII control code is initially detected the "CCC" (Clean-Control-Code) feature will be automatically enabled.
+The utility performs the following:

 1) Strips LINE-FEED (LF) ASCII control code in between the START-OF-TEXT (STX) and the END-OF-TEXT (ETX) ASCII control codes.
 LN in the data causes issues for GeoEvent service parsing.